bottkars/pks-jump-azure/README.md

 Pivotal Operations Manager will be installed and configured using Pivotal [om cli](https://github.com/pivotal-cf/om).
 Optionally, PKS will be deployed using [om cli](https://github.com/pivotal-cf/om).
 For that, the Tile and required Stemcell is downloaded automatically.
+## requirements

+- service principal needs to have owner rights on subscription in order to create custom roles
+- a [pivotal network account ( pivnet )](network.pivotal.io) and access token

 ## usage